- In 2017, 250 people in Great Britain were killed in crashes where at least one driver was over the drink-drive limit ;

 How much is too much?

 There is no failsafe way to tell how much alcohol will put you over the limit, or to convert the BAC limit into how many units you can have: the concentration of alcohol in blood depends on various factors.
+These include your weight, age, gender, or how much you have eaten before drinking.

 What are the penalties for drink driving?